jjwjr94/ai-ads-list/implementation_plan.md

 ### Logo Component
 A reusable Logo component has been created with:
+- Automatic logo finding using "COMPANY NAME LinkedIn" image search
+- Fallback to checking company websites for logos
 - Consistent sizing options (sm, md, lg, xl)
 - Proper background and padding
-- Fallback display for missing logos
+- Fallback display using company initials when no logo is found
 - Optimization for high-quality display

 ### CompanyCard Component
 An enhanced CompanyCard component provides:
-- Improved logo display using the Logo component
+- Improved logo display using the Logo component with auto-finding capabilities
 - Consistent styling for company information
 - Tabbed interface for different types of information
 - Responsive design for all screen sizes

+## Logo Finding System

+The logo finding system automatically sources high-quality logos through:
+1. Image search for "COMPANY NAME LinkedIn" to find professional logos
+2. Checking the company's official website for logo assets
+3. Falling back to company initials with consistent styling if no logo is found

+This approach ensures a consistent visual experience while maximizing the quality of logos displayed.

 ## Testing